Is weed legal in Washington?

 - Patients with a qualifying condition may obtain a Medical Marijuana Authorization form to submit to a health-care practitioner.
 Washington authorizes the following licensed medical professionals to evaluate patients for a medical marijuana recommendation:

 - Medical doctors (MD)

 - Osteopathic physician assistants (DOA)

 - Naturopathic physicians

 2. Patients must register with the Medical Marijuana Authorization database.
-A certified medical marijuana consultant can assist you.
-Consultant requirements are available here.
+A certified medical marijuana consultant can assist patients.